Vyral/base-template/_posts/2019-05-29-whats-happening-in-the-tenafly-real-estate-market.md

 **Fewer homes are selling** and there is more inventory on the market. **So why is now a good time to sell?**

 Even with the decrease in home sales, **interest rates have continued to come down** and there are many buyers ready, willing and able to buy.
-It is spring season and families want to get into the school system before September.
+It is the spring season and families want to get into the school system before September.
 Desirable towns, like Tenafly, with close proximity and transportation to the city, will always attract buyers.&nbsp;

-How to win in a shifting market?
-Take all measures to ensure your home wins the beauty contest and the pricing contest. &nbsp; Position your home at a price that is compelling to attract all those buyers sitting on the fence.
+**How do you win in a shifting market?** Take all measures to ensure your home wins the beauty contest and the pricing contest.
+Position your home at a price that is compelling to attract buyers sitting on the fence.
 Price ahead of the market and leave less room for negotiation.
 You can’t negotiate a bid you don’t have.

-Do a pre-inspection.
-You want to be transparent with your buyers so that you are not negotiating the price of your home again during an inspection.&nbsp; Buyers will move away from your home if the condition is poor.&nbsp;
+**Get a pre-inspection.** You want to be transparent with your buyers so that you are not negotiating the price of your home again during an inspection.
+Buyers will move away from your home if the condition is poor.&nbsp;

-Stage your home to ensure an emotional connection is made between your home and the buyer.&nbsp;
+**Stage your home** to ensure an emotional connection is made between your home and the buyer.&nbsp;

 Ultimately, the best way to succeed in a shifting market is to hire **the right team** to represent you. &nbsp;